HTDE: OOO Baby, with Andy Samberg, Kate McKinnon, and U.S. Poet Laureate Ada Limón

 If you were to say, you know, I'm going to be underwater with fish, you know, with the fish, with all the fishes of the sea, that's interesting, but that could be very clear that you're going scuba diving.

-you could sort of use the clarity of truth to be somewhat absurd.
+you could sort of use the clarity of truth to be somewhat absurd, or you could try to hide it a tiny bit.
+So, I am here, but I am not.

-I am a fish that can't be caught, you know.
+I am a fish that can't be caught.
+You know?

 Oh my gosh.